force2b/Performance-Tester-AB/README.md

-# Platform Cache Performance Testing Proof of Concept
+# A-B Profiling Test Utility
-_Written by Michael Smith, December 2020_
+_Written by Michael Smith, January 2021_

-The `PerformanceTestServiceController` Apex Class is what defines the tests being conducted.
+The `ProfilingTestServiceController` Apex Class is what defines the tests being conducted.
 The LWC components simply render that data in the UI with charts.

 ![Main Image](https://github.com/force2b/Performance-Tester-AB/blob/main/images/PerfTestPage.png)